-downhill-loaded cycles to proceed slowly and thus do not represent a cost savings to uphill costs.752
+downhill-loaded cycles to proceed slowly and thus do not represent a cost savings to uphill costs.
+752

 378. Claimant disputes Respondent's suggestion that the equipment could be run until breakdown.
-The stream of the suggestion that a preventive maintenance program would be necessary to achieve the backfill schedule without major breakdowns which would lengthen the schedule and increase costs.
+Instead, it contends that a preventive maintenance program would be necessary to achieve the backfill schedule without major breakdowns which would lengthen the schedule and increase costs.
 Claimant asserts that, as the equipment would have been purchased in used condition at the commencement of operations, it would have retained no residual value after 13.7 years of operations.